darkstar/darkstar.github.io/_posts/2021-11-14-k3s-on-raspberypi-at-home-part3.md

     pi@raspberrypi:~ $ curl http://198.51.100.17
     404 page not found

-This is because the Traefik needs a hostname so that it can route the request to the correct ingress->service->pod, but without a hostname it doesn't know what to do.
+This is because Traefik needs a hostname so that it can route the request to the correct ingress->service->pod, but without a hostname it doesn't know what to do.
 So it instead routes the traffic to a _default backend_, which, by default, doesn't exist, and so Traefik returns a 404 error to the client.

 To enable TLS for HTTPS, we need to change the YAML file slightly.
 Edit the `web-ingress.yaml` file and make the following changes: